jwplayer/applicaster-docs/concepts/content-management.md

 ## Components
 A component is a UI entity that hightligs a video or a list of videos.
 The UI representation of a component is flexible (e.g. grid, horizontal list, etc).

+The most used components are
+- Grid: to show a list video
+- Horitzontal List: to show a list of videos in an horizontal row, a.k.a. a 'shelf'
+- Hero: to highlight an individual video

 Details [here](https://docs.applicaster.com/integrations/#how-zapp-apps-consume-data)

 ## Feeds